With some restrictions, PL/Java can be used in parallel queries, from PostgreSQL 9.6, and in some background worker processes.

 audit of PL/Java's code.
 Until then, it would be prudent for any application

-involving parallel query with RESTRICTED
+involving parallel query with RESTRICTED or SAFE PL/Java functions

 to be first tested in a non-production environment.